-While the duration of the COVID-19 pandemic and the scope of its impact on the economy is uncertain, the Bank continues to be proactive with its borrowers in those sectors most affected by the COVID-19 pandemic and offering loan modifications to borrowers who are or may be unable to meet their contractual payment obligations because of the effects of COVID-19.
+While the duration of the COVID-19 pandemic, the Delta variant, or any other new variants of COVID-19, and the scope of its impact on the economy is uncertain, the Bank continues to be proactive with its borrowers in those sectors most affected by the COVID-19 pandemic and offering loan modifications to borrowers who are or may be unable to meet their contractual payment obligations because of the effects of COVID-19.
 As part of the Bank's efforts to support its customers and protect the Bank, the Bank has offered varying forms of loan modifications including 90-day payment deferrals, 6-month interest only terms, or in certain select cases periods of longer than 6 months of interest only, to provide borrowers relief.
-As of June 30, 2021, total active loan modifications attributed to COVID-19 were approximately \$37 million, or 1.6%, of the Company's loan portfolio.
-All active modifications are loans modified for either interest only periods longer than 6 months, primarily in the Bank's hotel portfolio.
-The Bank expects that these remaining loans on deferral will return to full payment status at the end of their respective deferral period.
+As of September 30, 2021, total active loan modifications attributed to COVID-19 were approximately \$16.4 million, or 0.7%, of the Company's loan portfolio.
+Approximately 97% of active modifications are loans have original modified terms that extended up to 18 months in the Bank's hotel portfolio.
+The Bank expects that these remaining modified loans will return to full payment status at the end of their respective modification period.

 The PPP was created by the CARES Act and implemented by the SBA in March 2020.
-The PPP allows entities to apply for a 1.00% interest rate loan with payments generally deferred until the date the lender receives the applicable forgiveness amount from the SBA.
+The PPP allowed entities to apply for a 1.00% interest rate loan with payments generally deferred until the date the lender receives the applicable forgiveness amount from the SBA.
 The PPP loans may be partially or fully forgiven by the SBA if the entity meets certain conditions.
 The maturity term for any principal portion left unforgiven is either 2 or 5 years from the funding date, depending on when the loan was originated.
-For PPP loans that the SBA approved on or after June 5, 2020, the loan must have a maturity of at least 5 years.
+For PPP loans that were approved by the SBA on or after June 5, 2020, the PPP loan must have a maturity of at least 5 years.
 All PPP loans are fully guaranteed by the SBA and are included in total loans outstanding.
 The Economic Aid Act, signed into law on December 27, 2020, authorized an additional \$284.5 billion in new PPP loan funding and extends the authority of lenders to make PPP loans through March 31, 2021.
 The PPP Extension Act of 2021 was subsequently signed into law on March 30, 2021 and extended the PPP application deadline to May 31, 2021.

 The Bank assisted approximately 2,100 customers for a total of \$218 million in the first round of PPP.
-The SBA began the PPP loan forgiveness process in October 2020 and has forgiven approximately \$188 million of PPP loans from the first round of the PPP, leaving \$30 million outstanding as of June 30, 2021.
+The SBA began the PPP loan forgiveness process in October 2020 and has forgiven approximately \$216 million of PPP loans from the first round of the PPP, leaving \$2 million outstanding as of September 30, 2021.
 The Bank began accepting new applications for PPP loans in January 2021 to assist customers with the new round of the PPP until funding for the PPP expired on May 31, 2021.
-For the six months ended June 30, 2021, the Bank had funded approximately 1,100 PPP loans for a total of \$91 million.
-The SBA has forgiven approximately \$6 million of PPP loans from this last round.
+During 2021, the Bank funded approximately 1,100 PPP loans for a total of \$91 million.
+The SBA has forgiven approximately \$32 million of PPP loans from this last round as of September 30, 2021, leaving \$62 million outstanding as of September 30, 2021.

-We are currently unable to fully assess or predict the extent of the effects of the COVID-19 pandemic on our operations as the ultimate impact will depend on factors that are currently unknown and/or beyond our control.
+We are currently unable to fully assess or predict the extent of the effects of the COVID-19 pandemic, the Delta variant, or any other new variants of COVID-19, on our operations as the ultimate impact will depend on factors that are currently unknown and/or beyond our control.
 Please refer to Part I, Item 1A, "Risk Factors" in this Form 10-Q.